I’m getting ready to go to another silent retreat this week.

-When I attended my first silent retreat, I went batshit crazy.
+Which makes me remember my first silent retreat.
+The one where I went batshit crazy.

 I was out of my mind with rage at the people meditating around me who felt the need to swallow.
 Or cough.
 Or sneeze.
 The place was like a Nyquil ad.